 Definition and Formation

-A bunion forms when the bones and joint of the big toe gradually shift out of alignment.
-The joint at the base of the big toe is meant to help with weight distribution and balance while walking.
-However, various factors can cause this joint to deviate from its normal position.
-As the joint shifts, the big toe angles towards the smaller toes, and a bony bump forms on the side of the foot, particularly at the base of the big toe.
-This joint misalignment and bony growth create the characteristic appearance of a bunion.
+A bunion forms when the bones and big toe joint gradually shift out of alignment.
+The big toe joint is meant to help with weight distribution and balance while walking.
+However, various factors can cause this big toe joint to deviate from its normal position.
+As the big toe joint shifts, the big toe angles towards the smaller toes, and a bony bump forms on the side of the foot, particularly at the base of the big toe.
+This big toe joint misalignment and bony growth create the characteristic appearance of a bunion.

 Causes of Bunions